 Review

-Played on: Xbox Series X
+Played on: Xbox Series XReleased: 2021

-If you search the first room, you can swap over to a less stupid outfit for the main lead, Caroline Walker.
-From an anime girl skirt, with a pink bow, to regular jeans and bomber jacket.
-You even need to solve a puzzle to even get out of the very first room, how’s that for classic horror?
+Firstly, search the first room you are in, more precisely the wardrobe.
+From it, swap over to a normal outfit and out of the awkward default outfit for the main lead, Caroline Walker.
+From an anime girl skirt, with a pink bow, to regular jeans and a bomber jacket.
+What a choice stupid piece of clothing from the developers side.

 Gameplay is either controlled with tank controls on the d-pad or fully 3D movement with the analogue right stick.
 It’s a neat way to cater for both without having to change the controller layout.
 Movement is fine, if a little sluggish in animation, but the shooting mechanics are lacklustre.
 With a slow and unsatisfying gun sound coupled with basic enemy reaction to bullets.
 Then again, the old RE and SH weren't exactly packing a punch in their gun feedback either.